KjellWolf/CW-Zabbix-Templates/README.md

-# Installing and using this Template## Installing a Zabbix Template and Configuring Macros
+# Installing a Zabbix Template and Configuring Macros

 ## Step 1: Download and Import Zabbix Template